Grégoire Demoustier: Career

 Demoustier competing at the 2017 World RX of Portugal.

 Demoustier began his career in 2008, competing in the THP Spider Cup and the Mitjet Series.
-In 2009 he debuted in single-seaters, racing in Formula BMW Europe.
-In 2010 he began taking part in GT racing, contesting the FFSA GT Championship in an Aston Martin DBRS9 for the LMP Motorsport team, and co-driven by Grégory Guilvert.
+In 2009, he debuted in single-seaters, racing in Formula BMW Europe.
+In 2010, he began taking part in GT racing, contesting the FFSA GT Championship in an Aston Martin DBRS9 for the LMP Motorsport team, and co-driven by Grégory Guilvert.
 He also took part in the 24 Hours of Spa, finishing 21st in a Gulf Team First Lamborghini Gallardo LP560 GT3.
 He also raced in the final four rounds of the FIA GT3 European Championship, the first two in a Graff Racing Corvette Z06.R GT3 and the final two in a Team Rosberg Audi R8 LMS.

 Demoustier began 2011 with a brief return to single-seaters in Formula Renault 2.0 Alps.
 He headed back to GT3 for the third round of the season, racing a Mercedes-Benz SLS AMG GT3 for Graff Racing.
 He took a podium at the season finale when he switched cars within the team to partner Mike Parisy, who claimed the series runner-up spot in the process.

-In 2012 Demoustier raced in the FIA GT1 World Championship for Hexis Racing in their McLaren MP4-12C GT3.
+In 2012, Demoustier raced in the FIA GT1 World Championship for Hexis Racing in their McLaren MP4-12C GT3.

-The driver competed in the 2012, 2013 and 2014 Blancpain Endurance Series for ART Grand Prix with a McLaren MP4-12C, winning the 2014 Blancpain 3 Hours of Monza.
-In 2014 he also drove an ART McLaren at the European Le Mans Series.
+Demoustier competed in the 2012, 2013 and 2014 Blancpain Endurance Series for ART Grand Prix with a McLaren MP4-12C, winning the 2014 Blancpain 3 Hours of Monza.
+In 2014, he also drove an ART McLaren at the European Le Mans Series.

-In 2015 he remained in the Blancpain Endurance Series, switching to a Saintéloc Audi R8.
+In 2015, Demoustier remained in the Blancpain Endurance Series, switching to a Saintéloc Audi R8.
 Also, he drove a Chevrolet Cruze at the World Touring Car Championship.
-Demoustier returned to Saintéloc for the 2023 season, pairing with Christopher Mies in the Sprint Cup and joining Erwan Bastard and Paul Evrard in a Silver Cup entry for the Endurance Cup.
+Demoustier returned to Saintéloc for the 2023 season, pairing with Christopher Mies in the Sprint Cup, and joining Erwan Bastard and Paul Evrard in a Silver Cup entry for the Endurance Cup.